dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-errors.md

 01. Right-click on the solution or project, and select **Clean**.
 01. Right-click on the solution or project, and select **Rebuild**.

 You can also try to delete the _bin_ and _obj_ folders from the project folder.
-This may clear a temporary file that doesn't seem to get cleaned and may cause a **restore** action to happen, fixing a bad dependency.
+This might clear a temporary file or cause a **restore** action to happen, fixing a bad dependency.

 Use the following section to triage common design-time errors.